EventStore/EventStore/docs/server/features/connectors/README.md

 ![Example with EKS and Lambda](./images/example-lambda-eks.png)

-With connectors, the subscription service is provided by EventStoreDB, and the lambda function can be the sink.
-For this particular example, the lambda function would need an accessible HTTP endpoint, or be exposed via the AWS API Gateway.
+With connectors, the subscription service is provided natively by EventStoreDB and the lambda function acts the sink.
+For this particular example, the lambda function requires accessible HTTP endpoint, or be exposed via the AWS API Gateway.
 ![Example with Connector and Lambda](./images/example-lambda-connector.png)

 ## Preview goals